ZephyrSnoww/Zephyr-Info/Cocadope.md

 ### Ref Sheet

-- Bagelcollie's sketch is good, we can work off of that
+- Bagelcollie's sketch looks great, we can work from that design
 - Not clothed

 ---